Obvious Ventures makes CBD sporty with beam, which sells cannabis products to the GNC set – TechCrunch

 The longtime athletes both were intrigued by cannabis-based treatments and their possibility as an alternative to the chemically derived pain relievers and anti-inflammatories that could have severe side effects or result in addiction.
 But they also wanted products that would not be tainted with the psychoactive ingredient in marijuana that could cause problems for users in certain states.

-So they developed a product set by working with multiple independent laboratories to ensure their products were free of leads, heavy metals, and pesticides, the company said.
-That devotion to purity has led the company to sign agreements with fitness pros like Mat Fraser, Brooke Wells, Tia-Clair Toomey, and Mikaela Mayer.
+So they developed a product set by working with multiple independent laboratories to ensure their products were free of leads, heavy metals and pesticides, the company said.
+That devotion to purity has led the company to sign agreements with fitness pros like Mat Fraser, Brooke Wells, Tia-Clair Toomey and Mikaela Mayer.

-The company currently sells three lines of products — cannabinoid-infused oils, which sell for anywhere from $60 to $140; a cannabinoid-infused salve that retails for $60, and protein bars with cannabinoid powders, which cost between $25 and $45.
-The bars, oils, and salve can be sold in every state and ordered online, according to the company.
+The company currently sells three lines of products — cannabinoid-infused oils, which sell for anywhere from $60 to $140; a cannabinoid-infused salve that retails for $60; and protein bars with cannabinoid powders, which cost between $25 and $45.
+The bars, oils and salve can be sold in every state and ordered online, according to the company.

 “At the high level we look at being a performance wellness company,” says Lombardi.